May. 02, 2020

 €139.00

-Step 2: Active action: stimulating the cell renewal process
+Step 2: Active effect: support cell renewal process

-Ideally, these are products with anti-ageing ingredients that act on collagen and cell renewal (such as peptides, retinol, ...).
-Attention: with high quality and rich ingredients we do not mean that a thick cream is better.
-A thick cream lays a layer over your skin, as it were, so that the moisture cannot escape.
-But this can cause your skin to become 'lazy'.
-So instead of stimulating the skin to stimulate the biological processes that are so important at night, you make the skin just dependent on an external product.
-So it is better to choose a light texture , so that the active ingredients are well absorbed by the skin.
+Ideally, these are products with anti-ageing ingredients that act on collagen and cell renewal (such as peptides, retinol , ...).
+Please note: with high quality and rich ingredients we do not mean that a thick cream is better.
+A thick cream, as it were, puts a layer over your skin, so that the moisture cannot escape.
+But this can make your skin 'lazy'.
+So instead of stimulating the skin to stimulate the biological processes that are so important at night, you make the skin dependent on an external product.
+It is therefore better to opt for a light texture, so that the active ingredients are well absorbed by the skin.'

 €99.00